 The food itself was tasty and satisfying for two women.
 However, a man may leave hungry.
 With 2 of each type of sandwich and scone, it worked out perfectly except when it came time for dessert and the petit fours.
 We had to “fight” it out, as there was only 1 of each type.

 My first afternoon tea experience at the Windsor Arms Hotel was lovely, and it has encouraged me to seek out more high tea experiences the world over in cities such as London and Hong Kong.

 High tea when travelling to a city that you’ve never been to before is an especially nice treat that you’ll remember for years to come.

-I was a guest of the Windsor Arms Hotel.
+I was a guest at the Windsor Arms Hotel.
 This did not affect my opinion of this experience.

 Read other reviews of the Windsor Arms Hotel Tea Room on TripAdvisor.com.